 The CEN rating refers to a rating gain a pickaxe for ice by the ComEuropeanpeen de Normalisation concerning the overall quality and usefulness of the axes for ice for certain situations.
 A typical rating will either consist of a “B” or basic rating or a “T” or technical rating.
 A “B” rating is more suited for less strenuous and less technical climbs.
 They are usually much lighter, less expensive, and are also typically less durable.
 An ice pickaxe that is marked with a “T” however is tested to be strong enough and durable enough to work on technical climbs and to be used for self-arresting measures.

 Another factor to take into account when purchasing the best pickaxe for ice for your needs is how you will be using it.
-Ice axes as a general rule are classified for either general or basic use (category “B”) or technical use or classification “T”.
+Ice axes, as a general rule, are classified for either general or basic use (category “B”) or technical use or classification “T”.
+B category axes are generally lighter, cheaper, and less durable.
+These B axes are not recommended for technical climbing and are better suited for winter walking or light glacier travel.
 While most types of mountaineering and climbing fall easily into the “B” category, there will be times when a pickaxe for ice featuring the “T” category will be necessary.
 These include highly steep terrain, icy conditions, times when you are carrying a good deal of equipment, and extreme weather conditions, or climbs where the face orientation can change rapidly.

 When it comes to ice climbing, you’ll probably have a fair amount of equipment by your side to make the trek a bit more bearable, if not enjoyable.
 And while this equipment may be necessary, it certainly does add a bit more weight to the equation.
 This is definitely something to consider when choosing an ice pickaxe as well.